-Turnpike authority stops work on ACCESS Oklahoma projects
+Turnpike Authority stops work on ACCESS Oklahoma projects

 According to the agency's website, the Oklahoma Turnpike Authority will continue design and planning work "on only one section of the Will Rogers Turnpike," while the remainder of the project is paused.

-Planning is also paused for the Gilcrease North West segment connecting from the north end of the Gilcrease Turnpike project at U.S. 412 to the Gilcrease Expressway at the L.L.
+Planning is also paused for the Gilcrease northwest segment connecting from the north end of the Gilcrease Turnpike at U.S. 412 to the Gilcrease Expressway at the L.L.
 Tisdale Parkway.
 The project also included plans to rehab the "rodeo" bridges on the Creek Turnpike over Haikey Creek in Broken Arrow.

 "Until the Oklahoma Supreme Court issues its decision on OTA’s application for approval of bonds, the OTA does not have access to the bond market to fund planning and construction activities for the ACCESS Oklahoma Program," a statement reads.